two-torial/two-torial/docs/games/taikonijiiro/troubleshooting.md

-# Taiko no Tatsujin Nijiiro Common Problems/Tips
+# Taiko no Tatsujin Nijiiro Troubleshooting
 <img src="/img/taikonijiiro/taikonijiiro.png">

 !!! danger "Please make sure you downloaded your data from an appropriate source.<br>This guide is unable to troubleshoot any problems related to bad or poorly managed data."